Finding your way in multifunctional processes and recycling

 In an ideal situation, we would all use the consequential approach.
 Then we could discuss our assumptions about which product is actually substituting which product in practice, rather than endlessly disagree on the allocation methods and recycling formulas we should use.
 However, I don’t think we are ready for this utopian situation.
 Life cycles are complex and full of multifunctional processes and recycling.
 It takes a lot of time to go through all the options, collect the additional data of substituted life cycles, and convince stakeholders that you made the best decisions for solving each situation.

 We need to accept that we disagree on which allocation method and recycling formula should be applied.
 The most basic attributional approach can be found in the International EPD system and the allocation, recycled content or cut-off system model of ecoinvent.
 The PAS2050 and the GHG Protocol allow the choice between recycled content and closed loop.
-The PEF Guide and the allocation at the point of substitution system model of ecoinvent introduce complex compromises.
+The PEF Guide and the allocation at the point of a substitution system model of ecoinvent introduce complex compromises.

 These are just a few of the leading initiatives.
 There are many more approaches out there.
 And the bottom line is: all these approaches are correct in their own way.
 All you can do as user is decide which point of view makes most sense for your situation, and choose accordingly.